 Editors from the BYJU’S FutureSchool blog researched the most popular guitars for beginners and cross-referenced them against guitars that members of our music curriculum team recommend and have tried for themselves.
 The result: a list of vetted guitars for beginners to help get you started strumming like a pro.

 - Best Overall: Martin LX-1 (Little Martin)

-Made in the USA, the Martin LX-1 is on of the best acoustic guitars for beginners.
-Its size may be smaller than other acoustic guitars, but the sound is big enough, making it perfect for first-time buyers.
+Made in the USA, the Martin LX-1 is one of the best acoustic guitars for beginners.
+Its size may be smaller than other acoustic guitars, but the sound is loud enough, making it perfect for first-time buyers.
 The top is solid sitka spruce, and the high-pressure laminate along the back and sides allows for protection from heat and humidity.

 - Best Budget Acoustic Guitar: Yamaha FG800

 The Yamaha FG800 is a go-to for most beginners because of its affordable price.
 With steel strings, the sound it generates is very similar to that of a more expensive guitar.
 The solid spruce top creates a deep and warmer tone.

 Learning to play the guitar is challenging, but with this Fender guitar, the first steps become easier.
 The neck with rolled fingerboard edges ensures pulling the chords is simpler.
 It comes with a mahogany neck and a solid spruce top, giving it a more balanced, full-rounded sound.
 Good sound adds volume and confidence when playing bright notes.

 - Most Versatile Acoustic Guitar: Taylor Academy 10